-4.3.2 Chart
+4.5.2.
+Chart

-Click on Chart, the following page (Figure 4.8) should appear.
-The JavaTM Applet graph displays Temperature and Humidity values, which can be charted across the full span (-40 to 124°C, and 0 to 100% RH) or within any narrow range (such as 20 to 30°C).
+Click on the Chart button, the following page (Figure 20) should appear.
+The JavaTM Applet graph displays Temperature, Pressure, and Humidity values which can be charted across the full span (-40 °C to 85 °C and 0 % to 100 % RH) or within any narrow range (such as 20 °C to 30 °C).
 The time-base can display one minute, one hour, one day, one week, one month or one year.
-Users can select channel 1, channel 2 or the difference of the two channels.

-If a blank screen appears without any "java application running" or image of a "Java logo", please verify you have the latest Java Runtime Environment installed and configured according to the instructions (refer to Section 4.3.1.1).
+If a blank screen appears without any "java application running" or image of a "Java logo", please verify you have the latest Java Runtime Environment installed and configured according to the instructions (refer to Section 4.5.1.1).
 If you do not have Java Runtime Environment, you may download it from our website or contact the Customer Service Department nearest you.